dRumata/LFS201/README.md

 # Linux Foundation LFS201 / Linux Foundation Certified System Administrator Exam Prep Course

 This repo contains all of the downloaded PDFs, some code, and my Markdown notes taken during the self-paced online LFS201 course hosted by the Linux Foundation.
-I hope to take the certification exam in early 2019.
+I hope to take the certification exam in October 2019.

 Disclaimer: Most emphasis (whether *italics* or **bold** type) used in these documents are from the course materials, but some have been added by me.
 All screenshots are from course materials.
 I do not own the images.
+PDFs are created from the Markdown notes, and as such the Markdown notes will (usually) be more current than the PDFs.
+The PDF containing all chapters *may* be updated periodically, but will usually be out of date if any changes are made to the Markdown notes.

 ## Table of Contents
 0. [Main Repository](https://github.com/schatto1/LFS201)